 What finger should a signet ring be worn on?

 Traditionally the little finger of the non-dominant hand, which is where British signet ring convention places it — still visible in photographs of the late Duke of Edinburgh, who wore his consistently throughout his life.
 In contemporary practice, the right-hand ring finger and right-hand index finger are both common.
-The key consideration is that the ring faces correctly when the hand is at rest: the engraving should be visible to others when the hand is held naturally, not rotated toward the palm.
+The key consideration is that the ring faces correctly when the hand is at rest: the engraving should be visible to others when the hand is held naturally, without rotating toward the palm.
 Choose the finger where the ring sits without turning.

 How much does a bespoke signet ring cost?